xpavlic4/book-extracts/sports/golf/no laying up podcast.md

+# Bob Rotella
+* you have to have a laser vision
+* athletic mind is reacting, unconscious

 # Jordan Spieth
 * work smarter instead of working from sunrise to sunset
 * when he played with Tiger when he was struggling Tiger never said anything negative about himself